1915 Message in a Bottle Found After 97 Years

 After this amazing message in a bottle was found, USA Today reported that dozens of the descendants of Tillie and Selina were planning on getting together for Tashmoo Days in 2013, and that’s exactly what happened–even Tillie’s 88 year old daughter, Patricia Esper Leone, and Selina’s 85 year old nephew, William Morrisrow attended and were reunited with the message in a bottle!
 The gathering was documented on the Tashmoo Days Facebook page.

-If you ask me, the mere fact that this 1915 message in a bottle survived at all is a near miracle.
+The survival of this 1915 message in a bottle is a near miracle, if you ask me.
 But on top of that, it gives us a glimpse into a very different time–a quieter, slower, arguably happier time.
 And on top of that, Tillie Esper’s daughter got to receive one last note from her mother who had been gone a long time–if that’s not magic, I don’t know what is!